sniklaus/teaching-vision/README.md

 * http://pytorch.org/docs/master/nn.html#torch.nn.functional.max_pool2d
 * http://pytorch.org/docs/master/nn.html#torch.nn.functional.dropout

 Make sure to use `pip` or `conda` to install `tqdm` in case the import is causing issues.
-Notice that the provided code is making use of CUDA and hence requires a NVIDIA graphics card.
+Notice that you could speed the training up by making use of a GPU, keep in mind that you are not reqired to train the network though.
 You can remotely connect to a free machine in one of the Linux labs, not `linux.cs.pdx.edu`, and make use of its graphics card.
 You can also make use of [Colaboratory](https://colab.research.google.com/) which provides a free GPU instance.

 ## linux lab
 When connecting remotely into the Linux lab, please choose one of the machines in the [first](https://cat.pdx.edu/labstatus/labs/cslinlaba/) or the [second](https://cat.pdx.edu/labstatus/labs/cslinlabb/) lab.
 After selecting a machine, you can use your credentials to establish a connection through ssh.
 Note that you can alternatively use PuTTY as well.